 your child's provider look for possible causes of this.

 What other tests might I have along with this test?

 Your healthcare provider may also order tests to assess your body fat and find out

 whether you have diabetes, high blood pressure, or cardiovascular disease.
 These tests

 What do my test results mean?

-In general, concentrations of leptin are higher in women than men.
-Levels decrease as you age.
+In general, amounts of leptin are higher in women than in men.
+Levels go down as you

 How is this test done?

 The test is done with a blood sample.
 A needle is used to draw blood from a vein in

 your arm or hand.